 We extend our sincere appreciation to Universitas Multimedia Nusantara for graciously furnishing the resources to facilitate this research pursuit.
-In addition, we would also like to thank our family and friends for their support in completing this research work.
+In addition, we would also like to thank our family and friends for their support in completing this thank our family and friends for their support in completing this research work.
 This research would not have been possible without the support of all the contributors' collective efforts.